Hire in Thailand

 When an employment contract is terminated, the employer must notify the termination to the Social Security Office.
 When the termination concerns a foreign employee, the employer must notify the termination to the Department of Employment of the Ministry of Labour, and the Immigration Bureau.

-The amount of severance is based on employee’s length of service.
-If an employee is terminated without a valid cause as stipulated by law, he/she is entitled to receive the following severance pay:
+The amount of severance is based on the employee’s length of service.
+If an employee is terminated without a valid cause as stipulated by law, he or she is entitled to receive the following severance pay:

 - 30 days’ wages where the employment period is at least 120 days but is less than one year (120 days – 1 year)

 - 90 days’ wages where the employment period is at least one year but is less than three years (1 – 3 years)

 - 180 days’ wages where the employment period is at least three years but is less than six years (3 – 6 years)

 - 240 days’ wages where the employment period is at least six years but is less than 10 years (6 – 10 years)

 - 300 days’ wages where the employment period is at least 10 years but is less than twenty years (10 – 20 years)

 - 400 days’ wages where the employment period is twenty or more (20 years and above)

 A dismissed employee is also entitled to all of the following compensation: